Oghenetegaaa/Bicycle-sales-analysis/README.md

 ![Screenshot (5)](https://github.com/user-attachments/assets/1b57c052-606d-4060-90e6-d14e3d89f727)

 ## Data Cleaning
+-
--Create a duplicate of the dateset in other to still have the original dataset Removed duplicates from the dataset
+Create a duplicate of the dateset in other to still have the original dataset Removed duplicates from the dataset
 Standardized the column
 Created a column to show the age bracket this was done with the use of IF statements